HinTak/RaspberryPi-Dev/README.md

 Using [respeaker](https://github.com/respeaker/seeed-voicecard) as an example.
 Firstly, you need to make sure that no applications or background processes (like `pulseaudio` ...) are using the devices.
 Then you remove the devicetree overlay, before you unload the individual drivers.
-The steps need to be done according to dependency orders. what depends on what, can be found by `lsmod`.
+The steps need to be done according to dependency orders.

+What depends on what, can be found by `lsmod`; and `lsof` if an application is keeping a device opened.

 ```
 $ sudo /opt/vc/bin/dtoverlay -d /boot/firmware/ -R seeed-8mic-voicecard